BlackArsenic88/news/README.md

 # News Service Platform

-A modern, news service that allows users to **browse** news stories.
+A modern, news service that allows users to **browse** news stories published in real time.

 ---